-☐ Open the Basic Settings &gt; Network &gt; Global dialog. □ To take away write permission from the HiDiscovery software, in the HiDiscovery protocol v1. v2 frame, specify the value readonly in the Access field.
-To disable HiDiscovery access completely, select the Off radio button in the HiDiscovery protocol v1/v2 frame. ☐ Apply the settings temporarily.
+☐ Open the Basic Settings > Network > Global dialog.
+To take away write permission from the HiDiscovery software, in the HiDiscovery protocol v v2 frame, specify the value readOnLy in the Access field.
+To disable HiDiscovery access completely, select the 0ff radio button in the HiDiscovery protocol v1/v2 frame. ☐ Apply the settings temporarily.
 To do this, click the ✓ button. enable To change to the Privileged EXEC mode. network hidiscovery mode read-only To disable write permission of the HiDiscovery software. no network hidiscovery operation To disable HiDiscovery access.